Britain's Next Top Model series 6: Episode 9

-The girls have to do a beauty shot for Revlon which piles on the pressure as the show's eventual winner will be given a Revlon campaign.
-Then the girls are reaching new heights as they perform in a falling photo shoot for Galaxy Ripple which pushes some girls, especially Amelia and Olivia, to the limit.
+The top 6 contestants have to do a beauty shot for Revlon which piles on the pressure as the show's eventual winner will be given a Revlon campaign.
+Then the contestants are reaching new heights as they perform in a falling photo shoot for Galaxy Ripple which pushes some contestants, especially Amelia and Olivia, to the limit.
 After Amelia received injury taking part in the shoot and she called an ambulance, Olivia became scared and could not do the jump, resulting in the decision that she should not take part in the shoot.

 At panel, nobody managed to do well on both shoots.
 Amelia and Charlotte are lauded for strong beauty shot, but their campaign photo weren't amazing, just good.
 Alisha was praised for perfect beauty shot, but her horrible campaign photo turns the judges down.
 Tiffany and Joy failed to do well on both shoots, while Olivia didn't do the campaign shoot, her beauty shot was horrible as well.
 In the end, Alisha shockingly called first, ahead of Amelia and Charlotte, but Tiffany and Olivia find themselves in the bottom two.
 Tiffany was spared and Olivia was sent home.